 Puree fruits and veggies for baking

-Pureed fruits or vegetables can be used in place of oil in muffin, cookie, cake and snack bar recipes to give your treats an extra healthy boost.
+Pureed fruits or vegetables can be used in place of oil in muffin, cookie, cake, and snack bar recipes to give your treats an extra healthy boost.
 For many recipes, use the specified amount of puree instead of oil.
 Check the mix’s package or your cookbook’s substitutions page for other conversions.
 You can:

 - Use applesauce in spice muffins or oatmeal cookies

-- Include bananas in breads and muffins
+- Include bananas in bread and muffins

 - Try zucchini in brownies